yenyang/Anarchy-BepInEx/README.md

 * Option to automatically enable with bulldozer
 * Optional mouse tooltip
 * Icons for game manipulation and bypass verification for bulldozer.
+* Use Bulldoze tool to remove invisible paths/markers.
+See below.

 Currently it applies to these tools:
 * Object Tool